-Cash flow can come from bond interest, interest from other types of investments, and of course, dividends.
-A dividend is the distribution of a company's earnings paid out to shareholders; it's often viewed by its dividend yield, a metric that measures a dividend as a percent of the current stock price.
-Many academic studies show tha t dividends make up large portions of long-term returns, and in many cases, dividend contributions surpass one-third of total returns.
+While cash flow can come from bond interest or interest from other types of investments, income investors hone in on dividends.
+A dividend is that coveted distribution of a company's earnings paid out to shareholders, and investors often view it by its dividend yield, a metric that measures the dividend as a percent of the current stock price.
+Many academic studies show tha t dividends account for significant portions of long-term returns, with dividend contributions exceeding one-third of total returns in many cases.

 Heidrick & Struggles in Focus

 Heidrick & Struggles (HSII) is headquartered in Chicago, and is in the Business Services sector.
-The stock has seen a price change of -4.49% since the start of the year.
-Currently paying a dividend of $0.15 per share, the company has a dividend yield of 2.01%.
-In comparison, the Staffing Firms industry's yield is 1.25%, while the S&P 500's yield is 1.93%.
+The stock has seen a price change of -6.48% since the start of the year.
+The executive search firm is currently shelling out a dividend of $0.15 per share, with a dividend yield of 2.06%.
+This compares to the Staffing Firms industry's yield of 1.16% and the S&P 500's yield of 1.88%.

-Looking at dividend growth, the company's current annualized dividend of $0.60 is up 15.4% from last year.
-Heidrick & Struggles has increased its dividend 1 times on a year-over-year basis over the last 5 years for an average annual increase of 0.82%.
+In terms of dividend growth, the company's current annualized dividend of $0.60 is up 15.4% from last year.
+Heidrick & Struggles has increased its dividend 1 times on a year-over-year basis over the last 5 years for an average annual increase of 1.56%.
 Future dividend growth will depend on earnings growth as well as payout ratio, which is the proportion of a company's annual earnings per share that it pays out as a dividend.
 Heidrick & Struggles's current payout ratio is 23%.
 This means it paid out 23% of its trailing 12-month EPS as dividend.

-Looking at this fiscal year, HSII expects solid earnings growth.
-The Zacks Consensus Estimate for 2019 is $2.62 per share, representing a year-over-year earnings growth rate of 3.97%.
+Earnings growth looks solid for HSII for this fiscal year.
+The Zacks Consensus Estimate for 2019 is $2.57 per share, which represents a year-over-year growth rate of 1.98%.

 Big, established firms that have more secure profits are often seen as the best dividend options, but it's fairly uncommon to see high-growth businesses or tech start-ups offer their stockholders a dividend.
-Income investors have to be mindful of the fact that high-yielding stocks tend to struggle during periods of rising interest rates.
+During periods of rising interest rates, income investors must be mindful that high-yielding stocks tend to struggle.
 With that in mind, HSII is a compelling investment opportunity.
 Not only is it a strong dividend play, but the stock currently sits at a Zacks Rank of 3 (Hold).

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report Heidrick & Struggles International, Inc. (HSII): Free Stock Analysis Report To read this article on Zacks.com click here.